NashiEXC/webp-project-lmao/README.md

-shitty beginner html ahead, you be warn!!!!!!!
+shitty beginner html css and javascript ahead, you be warn!!!!!!!

-semester 1 coding project for year 0 of polytechnic
+semester 1 coding project for year 0 of polytechnic, decided to unprivate it because funny lol lmao